 Derek's premise is simple; unless you go "Hell Yeah!" about a decision you should say no. It's hard in practice, but very impactful.
 At less than 100 pages, this is a very solid read packed with great advice and thinking.
 So much of this is incorporated into how I work.

 “People say that your first reaction is the most honest, but I disagree.
 Your first reaction is usually outdated.
-Either it’s an answer you came up with long ago and now use instead of thinking, or it’s a knee-jerk emotional response to something in your past” Hell Yeah or No
+Either it’s an answer you came up with long ago and now use instead of thinking, or it’s a knee-jerk emotional response to something in your past”

 Hourly Billing is Nuts - Jonathan Stark - Jonathan Stark